Accidents and the United States Postal Service: Facts and FAQs

 What happens if a mail truck hits me?

 The personal injury process can be a stressful one.
 The adjuster will use aggressive tactics to try to minimize your case’s value.
-The Kryder Law Group is a leading Illinois law firm specializing in personal injury cases that involve employees of the federal government, as well as other matters that may require litigation in the federal courts system.
+The Kryder Law Group is a leading Illinois law firm focusing on personal injury cases that involve employees of the federal government, as well as other matters that may require litigation in the federal courts system.
 The Kryder Law Group’s attorneys will deal directly with the adjuster or defense firm so that you have the peace of mind that your attorneys are working to maximize the compensation you deserve.

 The firm has already helped thousands of Illinois clients recover the benefits they deserve.
 Call us at 312-223-1700 or e-mail us at email@example.com to set up a free and confidential consultation.